gbdev/pandocs/content/Video_Display.md

 ### Byte0 - Y Position

-Specifies the sprites vertical position on the screen (minus 16).
+Specifies the sprites vertical position on the screen (plus 16).
 An off-screen value (for example, Y=0 or Y\>=160) hides the sprite.

 ### Byte1 - X Position

-Specifies the sprites horizontal position on the screen (minus 8).
+Specifies the sprites horizontal position on the screen (plus 8).
 An off-screen value (X=0 or X\>=168) hides the sprite, but the sprite still affects the priority ordering - a better way to hide a sprite is to set its Y-coordinate off-screen.